chaoszhang/TAPER/README.md

 For every two lines in `LIST`:

-- The first line should be the path to the input
+- The first line should be the path to a input file
-- The second line should be the path to the output of the previous input
+- The second line should be the path to the output of the previous input file

 For example, cd to the directory containing correction.jl